-As discussed above, the Merger was accounted for as a reverse acquisition under which Legacy Dawson was considered the accounting acquirer of Legacy TGC.
+As discussed above, the Merger has been accounted for as a reverse acquisition under which Legacy Dawson was considered the accounting acquirer of Legacy TGC.
 As such, the historical financial statements of Legacy Dawson are treated as the historical financial statements of the combined company.
-Due to the foregoing, our financial results for the three months ended December 31, 2014 and the years ended September 30, 2014 and 2013 are not directly comparable to our financial results for the years ended December 31, 2017, 2016 and 2015.
-This is a result of the combination of the assets and liabilities and results of operations of two previously separate companies.
-The financial results for the year ended December 31, 2015 presented in this Form 10-K reflect the operations of Legacy Dawson for the period January 1 through February 10, 2015 and the operations of the combined company for the period February 11 through December 31, 2015.
+The combined company adopted a calendar fiscal year ending December 31.
+Accordingly, the financial results of the company for the years ended December 31, 2016 and 2015 presented in this Form 10-K are compared to the results for Legacy Dawson for the three months ended December 31, 2014 and the year ended September 30, 2014.
+In order to aid in the review and comparison of our financial results, we have prepared and presented unaudited financial results as of the year ended December 31, 2014 even though Legacy Dawson's 2014 fiscal year ended on September 30, 2014.
+We would not have otherwise prepared or presented our financial results from this period in this fashion.
+The financial results for the year ended December 31, 2015 presented in this Form 10-K reflect the operations of Legacy Dawson for the period January 1 through February 10, 2015 and the operations of the combined company for the period February 11 through December 30, 2014 are not directly comparable to our financial results for the three months ended December 31, 2014 and the year ended September 30, 2014 are not directly comparable to our financial results of operations of two previously separate companies and the change in fiscal year end.